-The ongoing pandemic caused by the novel coronavirus disease, COVID-19, and government measures taken in response have had and continue to have a significant impact, both direct and indirect, on businesses and commerce, as worker shortages have occurred, supply chains have been disrupted, facilities and production have been suspended, and demand for certain goods and services, such as medical services and supplies, has spiked, while demand for other goods and services, such as travel, has fallen.
-In response to the spread of COVID-19, we have adopted and continue to employ several flexible business practices, including telecommuting and staggered work shifts in our laboratories, to protect our employees while continuing business operations.
+The ongoing pandemic caused by the novel coronavirus disease, COVID-19, and government measures taken in response had and continue to have a significant impact, both direct and indirect, on businesses and commerce, as worker shortages have occurred, supply chains have been disrupted, and some facilities and production have been suspended.
+In response to the spread of COVID-19, we adopted and continue to employ several flexible business practices, including telecommuting and staggered work shifts in our laboratories, to protect our employees while continuing business operations.
 In addition, due to the COVID-19 pandemic, enrollment of new patients into, and the retention of existing patients in, our clinical trials have been and may in the future be impacted due primarily to lower patient participation.
-As a result of the COVID-19 pandemic, we may continue to experience disruptions and face new disruptions that could severely impact our business, preclinical studies and clinical trials and finances, including:
+As a result of the ongoing COVID-19 pandemic, we may experience disruptions that could severely impact our business, preclinical studies and clinical trials and finances, including:

-- · delays in receiving approval from local regulatory authorities to initiate our planned clinical trials; - · delays or difficulties in enrolling patients in our clinical trials; - · delays or difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff; - delays in clinical sites receiving the supplies and materials needed to conduct our clinical trials, including interruptions in global shipping that may affect the transport of clinical trial materials; - changes in local regulations as part of a response to the COVID-19 pandemic which may require us to change the ways in which our clinical trials are conducted, which may result in unexpected costs, or to discontinue such clinical trials altogether; - diversion of healthcare resources away from the conduct of clinical trials, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of our clinical trials; - interruptions of key clinical trial activities, such as clinical trial site data monitoring, due to limitations on travel imposed or recommended by governments, employers and others or interruption of clinical trial subject visits and study procedures (such as skin biopsies that are deemed non-essential activities), which may impact the integrity of subject data and clinical trials endpoints;
+- delays in receiving approval from local regulatory authorities to initiate our planned clinical trials; - · delays or difficulties in enrolling or retaining patients in our clinical trials; - delays or difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff; - delays in clinical sites receiving the supplies and materials needed to conduct our clinical trials, including interruptions in global shipping that may affect the transport of clinical trial materials; - continued changes in local regulations as part of the evolving response to the COVID-19 pandemic which may require us to change the ways in which our clinical trials are conducted, which may result in unexpected costs, or to discontinue such clinical trials altogether; - diversion of healthcare resources away from the conduct of clinical trials, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of our clinical trials; - interruptions of key clinical trial activities, such as clinical trial site data monitoring, due to limitations on travel imposed or recommended by governments, employers and others or interruption of clinical trial subject visits and study procedures (such as skin biopsies that are deemed non-essential activities), which may impact the integrity of subject data and clinical trials endpoints; - risk that patients enrolled in our clinical trials will contract COVID-19 while the clinical trial is ongoing, which could impact the results of the clinical trial, including by increasing the number of observed adverse events; - interruptions or delays in the operations of the FDA and similar regulatory authorities, which may impact review and approval timelines;

-- risk that patients enrolled in our clinical trials will contract COVID-19 while the clinical trial is ongoing, which could impact the results of the clinical trial, including by increasing the number of observed adverse events; - interruptions or delays in the operations of the FDA and similar regulatory authorities, which may impact review and approval timelines; - interruptions of, or delays in, receiving supplies of our product candidates from our CMOs due to staffing shortages, production slowdowns or stoppages and disruptions in delivery systems; - limitations on employee resources that would otherwise be focused on the conduct of our preclinical studies and clinical trials, including because of sickness of employees or their families or the desire of employees to avoid contact with large groups of people; - refusal of the FDA or similar foreign regulatory authorities to accept data from clinical trials in affected geographies; - impacts from prolonged remote work arrangements, such as increased cybersecurity risks and strains on our business continuity plans; and - delays or difficulties with securities offerings due to disruptions and uncertainties in securities markets.
+- interruptions of, or delays in, receiving supplies of our product candidates from our CMOs due to staffing shortages, production slowdowns or stoppages and disruptions in delivery systems; - limitations on employee resources that would otherwise be focused on the conduct of our preclinical studies and clinical trials, including because of sickness of employees or their families or the desire of employees to avoid contact with large groups of people; - refusal of the FDA or similar foreign regulatory authorities to accept data from clinical trials in affected geographies; - impacts from the new hybrid remote work arrangements, such as increased cybersecurity risks and strains on our business continuity plans; and - delays or difficulties with securities offerings due to disruptions and uncertainties in securities markets and global economic slowdown.